- What is newLISP and what can I do with it?

 Related: In Praise of Scripting: Real Programming Pragmatics

-newLISP has a very fast startup time, is small on resources like disk space and memory and has a deep, practical API with things like networking, regular expressions, multiprocessing and distributed computing built right into it, not added as a second thought in an external module.
+newLISP has a very fast startup time, is small on resources like disk space and memory and has a deep, practical API with functions for networking, statistics, machine learning, regular expressions, multiprocessing and distributed computing built right into it, not added as a second thought in external modules.

 3. How do I study newLISP?At least in the beginning, you mainly study newLISP using it.
 If you understand this: